micheltlutz/dev-challenge/readme_files/challenge_backend1.md

 - Ensure your solution adheres to best practices in terms of code structure, error handling, and security.
 - Thoroughly test the route to guarantee its reliability under different scenarios.
+- Be sure to write a good README guiding how to run your project, dependencies and what you think is necessary to install and run the project.

 We wish you the best with this challenge and eagerly await your solution!